nponcian/CodingGuidelinesReader/README.md

             2. invoke through absolute path *bash /Path/To/CodingGuidelinesReader/showcppguide*
             3. invoke through relative path with flags *bash ../Path/To/CodingGuidelinesReader/showcppguide --help*
             4. invoke through absolute path with flags *bash /Path/To/CodingGuidelinesReader/showcppguide --help*
-    3. As a shell script that is to be sourced into current shell instance
+    3. As a shell script that is to be sourced into the current shell instance
         1. Source the script either on current working directory or on \~/.bashrc file
             1. Source the script on current working directory
                 1. invoke source or . through absolute path *source /Path/To/CodingGuidelinesReader/showcppguide*